 The Student Health Center can help with your travel needs

-Many Mary Washington students travel each semester to Honduras and other Latin America countries.
+Many Mary Washington students travel each semester to Africa, Latin America, and South America.
 While travel to Canada, Europe, Australia and Japan has no immunization requirements, there are recommendations for tropical and subtropical environments.

 Review your past immunizations